 Interestingly, the medial ligament, which continued to be managed conservatively, was considered capable of healing even if the tissues were attenuated, because of the inherent scaffold.
 Animal studies went on to show that if a scaffold could be positioned appropriately then cruciate ligament in animal model could indeed heal.

 This was transferred to the clinical setting using the InternalBrace and our understanding of anatomical graft placement.
 Material technology provided an inert construct tested within the body, including intra-articular environments.
-Unlike failed synthetic grafts in the past, the InternalBrace was only 2mm in diameter, causing minimal iatrogenic injury, and did not attempt to replace the cruciate ligament itself.
+Unlike failed synthetic grafts in the past, the InternalBrace is only 2mm in diameter, causing minimal iatrogenic injury, and does not attempt to replace the cruciate ligament itself.

-It provided temporary stability and a scaffold for healing but the outcome was entirely dependent on this healing process.
-Remarkably early studies have shown that after twelve weeks, not only is there radiological evidence of ACL healing but functional testing has shown that athletes have been able to replicate pre-injury scores at twelve weeks and in certain cases exceed their pre-injury score.
+It provides temporary stability and a scaffold for healing but the outcome is dependent on this healing process.
+Studies have shown that after twelve weeks, not only is there radiological evidence of ACL healing but functional testing has shown that athletes have been able to replicate pre-injury scores at twelve weeks and in certain cases exceed their pre-injury score.
 This function and the restoration of normal kinematics could not be achieved with a standard ACL reconstruction as commonly accepted.

 This opens a whole new horizon for knee surgeons and their patients.
-Long-term follow up is still desirable, but patients have been followed up now to in excess of four years with no evidence of knee detrimental reaction.
+Long-term follow-up is still desirable, but patients have been followed up now for over 5 years with no evidence of detrimental reaction in the knee.
 If the InternalBrace is excessively tightened there is some crepe within the fibre tape itself measuring up to 3mm if loaded at 300 newtons.
 There also is a potential for some modest slippage past the swivel lock fixation in the tibia which could result in compensatory rebalancing.
-The knee however, is always tensioned gently in full extension to prevent any over constraint.
+To prevent this the knee is always tensioned gently in full extension to prevent any over-constraint.

-Patients have witnessed much improved outcomes, less pain, less swelling and less muscle wasting, plus an early return to work or sport.
-Most significantly, ACL repair and internal bracing does not in any way preclude a standard ACL reconstruction being carried out if the soft tissues fail to heal adequately.
-On the first thirty patients followed through, only one patient has actually required a definitive ACL reconstruction in the traditional manner.
+Patients have witnessed much-improved outcomes, less pain, less swelling and less muscle wasting, plus an early return to work or sport.
+Most significantly, ACL repair and InternalBracing does not in any way preclude a standard ACL reconstruction being carried out if the soft tissues fail to heal adequately.

 InternalBracing for Patellar Dislocation